iCommunity (ICOM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 iCommunity Historical Price

-According to the latest data gathered on iCommunity live price page, the current price of iCommunity is 0.01569629USD.
-The circulating supply of iCommunity(ICOM) is 60.30M ICOM , giving it a market capitalization of $946.49K.
+According to the latest data gathered on iCommunity live price page, the current price of iCommunity is 0.01040045USD.
+The circulating supply of iCommunity(ICOM) is 60.30M ICOM , giving it a market capitalization of $627.15K.

 The iCommunity Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ICOM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.